PART 1: TIMELY DISCOVERY

 Of course, her dad probably wouldn’t check.
 Seeing as, generally speaking, he remained wonderfully oblivious to most of her comings and goings, and indeed, her whole social life.
 The party wouldn’t even be a problem if she hadn’t accidentally let slip about it during dinner earlier this week.
 Now, if she’d still had a mother, maybe her mother would have paid more attention…

-Finally turning her back on the house, Carrie headed down into the band of greenery that cut a swath through the small Ontario town where she lived.
+Carrie finally headed down into the band of greenery that cut a swath through the small Ontario town where she lived.
 There were some paths through the underbrush, to be sure, but they weren’t always obvious.
 And in the dark, Carrie knew she had to take care not to stumble on a root, perhaps falling and twisting her ankle.
-It helped that she knew the route through to the park mere blocks away from Julie’s house, having lived in this town all her life.
+It helped that she knew the best route, through to the park mere blocks away from Julie’s house, having lived in this town all her life.

-She blinked.
-Though it was difficult to see in the dark, with the moonlight Carrie was able to pick out the outline of a black box.
-Most curious.
-Carrie approached to look more closely at it – she was sure it hadn’t been there earlier in the week.
+She approached to look more closely at it – she was sure it hadn’t been there earlier in the week.
 The box was a rectangular prism, maybe 60cm by 60 cm, by 30cm in height?
 But it had a digital readout that had been sunken slightly into the front.

 Wait a minute.
-Holding it up to the light, Carrie realized there was also a slot next to the readout where you could drop in coins… that could be another reason she was drawing parallels with slot machines.
-But, investigating further, Carrie saw nowhere to collect your winnings, or any other openings.
-It was also lighter than she might have expected.
+Holding it up, Carrie realized there was also a slot next to the readout where you could drop in coins… another reason she was drawing parallels with slot machines.
+But, upon investigating further, Carrie saw nowhere to collect your winnings, or any other openings.
+It was also lighter than she might have expected, as if it was partially hollow.
 So what was this thing, and why was it here?

-She shook it.
+Carrie shook it.
 She couldn’t hear anything rattling inside.
-She then ran her hands over the sides of the machine, which seemed to be surprisingly smooth.
+She ran her hands over the sides of the machine, which seemed to be surprisingly smooth.
 Something about it struck her as being high-tech, but she couldn’t put her finger on what.
-Why was it back here in the underbrush of the ravine?
-Maybe the thing didn’t do whatever it was supposed to.
-Which raised the question of how it was supposed to work.
+What was it supposed to do?
 Carrie decided a few more minutes of inspection wouldn’t hurt at this point.
 She looked closer.

 There was an unexpected flash of light from somewhere in the park behind her, which allowed Carrie to pick out the outline of a circular panel on the top of the device.
 Carrie tossed a quick glance back over her shoulder, saw nobody, and returned to her examination.